 However, I have heard of all sorts of different cooling practices, and there are up and downsides to each.
 The upside is obviously a faster cooldown.
-The downsides are things like possibly cracking pieces in the kiln, possibly cracking the kiln's firebricks or lid/ floor slab, crazing (fine network of cracks) the surfaces of glazed ware etc. Here is how I was taught to cool the kiln back in school:
+The downsides are things like possibly cracking pieces in the kiln, possibly cracking the kiln's firebricks or lid/ floor slab, crazing the surfaces of glazed ware, etc. Here is how I was taught to cool the kiln back in school:

 - Put a non-flammable 1" prop (kiln post or better yet a chunk of firebrick if you have one) under the lid in the front of the kiln around 500F or 600F.

 - Listen carefully for any pinging sounds.
 Pinging means the ware is cooling too quickly and that can cause crazing.

 - If you use an under-the-kiln vent system you should not open the peephole plugs or prop the lid while the vent is running.
 Doing so would circulate quite a bit of cool air through the kiln and this can crack the ware.
 The kiln will cool off about 1/3 faster with the vent on anyway, so if you use one you are already cooling the kiln off about as fast as you can.